uds5501/uds5501/README.md

 ### Hi there 👋

 ## About me
-Hey, I am a final year undergraduate student pursuing a Bachelor of Technology degree in Computer Science and Engineering at Harcourt Butler Technical University (HBTU), Kanpur.
-I am currently Devops and Backend Intern [@Trell](https://trell.co/) and have been a Google Summer of Code '19 Software Developer [@fossasia](https://github.com/fossasia) and Google Code In '19 Mentor [@tensorflow](https://github.com/tensorflow) and [@fossasia](https://github.com/fossasia).
+Hey, I am currently Devops and Backend Engineer at [@Trell](https://trell.co/) and have been a Google Summer of Code '19 Software Developer [@fossasia](https://github.com/fossasia) and Google Code In '19 Mentor [@tensorflow](https://github.com/tensorflow) and [@fossasia](https://github.com/fossasia).

+I document my software engineering journey on my blog [Here](https://medium.com/@singhuddeshyaofficial)

 I have a passion for problem solving and software development with a keen interest in new technologies and enjoy working outside of my comfort zone.

-I love Full Stack Development and you can find me taking it to the next level with Infrastructure and thoughtful system designs!
+I love Full Stack Development and you can find me orchestratng and scalnig it up with robust infrastructure thoughtful system designs and mixing it with CNCF projects 😉

 ## 🔭 I’m currently working on
 - Monitoring, Logging and Tracing stacks.
-- Kubernetes Operators
+- Gamification Engines
+- gRPC code study

 ## 👯 I’m looking to collaborate on
 - CNCF Based Cloud projects.
+- Distributed Tracing core engines

 ## 🤔 Where else you can find me?
 - Twitter : [@uds5501](https://twitter.com/uds5501)